 According to this report, the Cost of Poor Quality (COPQ) in the US software industry is a whopping $2.08 trillion.

-The COPQ is dividing, according to the same report, into three major pieces:
+The COPQ is divided, according to the same report, into three major pieces:

 - Software failures – 75% or $1.56 trillion